with works by Bertille Bak, Lisa Jackson, Yoshua Okón, Helen Reed, May Truong

 01 May – 06 June 2020

-Co-presented with Scotiabank CONTACT Photography Festival
+Co-presented with Scotiabank CONTACT Photography Festival and Hot Docs

 Featuring recent video works, Performing Lives boldly bridges the supposed gap between documentary and entertainment, information and spectacle, fact and fiction.
-Making references to and borrowing methods from TV, film, dance, and music, these videos represent various groups using strategies that venture beyond the expository approach characteristically associated with documentary cinema.
+Making references to and borrowing methods from TV, film, dance, and music, these videos represent various groups with strategies that venture beyond the expository approach characteristically associated with documentary cinema.

 The expository approach indisputably plays a crucial role in informing the public, especially in the face of deceptive propaganda, the phenomenon of “fake news,” and the dissemination of other sorts of misinformation.
 In Performing Lives however, the videos eschew didacticism, instead embracing an array of performative strategies to draw in the viewer.
 They offer fresh awareness of and insight into the experiences, perspectives, and interests of groups whose collectively shared identities intersect with a multiplicity of factors—from ethnocultural origins and gender to leisure activities and life experiences.